Greenville Yard: ExpressRail Port Jersey

 Greenville Yard is one of four rail terminals that compose ExpressRail, a PANYNJ initiative to improve rail transfers within the Port of New York and New Jersey.
-It serves the adjacent car float operation New York New Jersey Rail, barge-to-rail transfer of New York waste, and the adjacent GCT Global container facility.
+It serves the adjacent car float operation New York New Jersey Rail, barge-to-rail transfer of New York waste, and the adjacent CMA CGM Port Liberty Bayonne container facility.

 In 2010, the PANYNJ purchased the yard with the intention to upgrade it, particularly to support New York solid waste transfer and reduce truck trips.
 In 2011, the PANYNJ contracted HDR, Inc. as primary design consultant.

 In September 2014, the PANYNJ announced funding for the major redevelopment of the Greenville Yard, to include a new rail container terminal.
 About 10,000 feet of working track, 32,000 feet of support track and switches, along with infrastructure to support rail-mounted gantry cranes, will be constructed for the ExpressRail terminal, which will initially support 125,000 container lifts a year.
 The PANYNJ will also build two new rail-to-barge transfer bridges, purchase two new car float barges, each with 18 rail car capacity, and buy four new ultra low emission locomotives, replacing antiquated units.
 Of the project’s $356 million cost, $320 million will be paid by the agency with the remainder coming from stakeholders.
 The new facility is expected to become operational in July 2016.
 The New Jersey Department of Transportation allocated more than $87 million for 2014-2017 fiscal budget for the project and other related word, including land acquisition.
 Construction began in December 2016, with completion expected in 2018.
 The first phase of the project, with four tracks and two gantry cranes, opened on January 7, 2019.
 The second and final phase of the project, with four additional tracks bringing the total number of tracks to eight, was opened on June 17, 2019.
-GCT will operate the yard.
+GCT Global Container Terminals operated the yard until CMA CGM took over port operations in mid-2023.